There are good reasons to give your cat a bath using a cat flea shampoo.

 It is generally recommended that cat flea shampoo not be used on kittens under twelve weeks and up to one year old.
-Purchase a flea shampoo that is specifically for kittens.
+So if you have a kitten under twelve weeks old, purchase a flea shampoo that is specifically for kittens.

 We have reviewed four of the most popular flea shampoo products.
-In addition to giving you the product description and how the product works, the pros and cons are outlined to help you make a choice that will work for your household.
+In addition to giving you the product description and how the product works, the pros and cons are outlined to help you make the best choice.